-16 Things That Are About to Get Way More Expensive
+12 Things That Are About to Get Way More Expensive

 As tariffs kick in, here are the items you can expect to carry increased price tags soon, and strategies to protect your wallet.

-“There are so many tech companies in the United States and around the world who outsource their manufacturing to China and the tariff on these products are likely to cause consumers to not buy as impulsively.
-Expect many TVs to cost around $50 dollars more.
+“There are so many tech companies in the United States and around the world who outsource their manufacturing to China, and the tariff on these products is likely to cause consumers to not buy as impulsively,” says Nate Masterson, CEO of Maple Holistics.
+“Expect many TVs to cost around $50 more.
 What can you do about it?
 Wait on purchasing your electronics.
-Trade wars aren’t meant to last long, it’s meant to be more like a game of chicken.
-The key is to wait it out for either side to discuss a better alternative.” —Nate Masterson CEO of Maple Holistics.
-Here are some Best Buy shopping tips employees won’t tell you
+Trade wars aren’t meant to last long—it’s meant to be more like a game of chicken.
+The key is to wait it out for either side to discuss a better alternative.”
+If your purchase can’t wait, check out these Best Buy shopping tips employees won’t tell you.

 If you’re trying to eat healthy, the trade war might make that a little harder.
-“Imported fruit will cost 15 percent more across the board.
-By the time they reach the shelf, 30 percent of the price will be various duty taxes.”—Nate Masterson CEO of Maple Holistics
+“Imported fruit will cost 15 percent more across the board,” says Masterson.
+“By the time they reach the shelf, 30 percent of the price will be various duty taxes.”
+Don’t miss these 19 tricks frugal shoppers use to save big on groceries.

-“Computers, even ours—Psychsoftpc, which are made in the USA—are going to get more expensive especially after January when the 25 percent tariff takes effect,” says Tim Lynch, PhD, CEO of Psychsoftpc.
-“Parts pricing will go up and this will have to be passed on to consumers.
+“Computers, even ours—Psychsoftpc, which are made in the USA—are going to get more expensive, especially after January when the 25 percent tariff takes effect,” says Tim Lynch, PhD, CEO of Psychsoftpc.
+“Parts pricing will go up, and this will have to be passed on to consumers.
 Additionally, we are seeing some shortages in parts like entry-level Intel CPUs as the industry adjusts to the new normal, so these particular parts will see an increase in cost over and above the tariffs due to supply and demand.”
 While you’ll generally want to buy a new computer when the time comes, you’re wasting your money if you buy these 14 things in brand-new condition.

-“Products made with steel or aluminum, such as cars, will increase in price as a result of the 25 percent tariff on imported steel, and 10 percent tariff on aluminum.
-While not all cars are imported from China, General Motors imports the Buick Envision crossover, and will likely be raising the sticker price on that model.”
+“Products made with steel or aluminum, such as cars, will increase in price as a result of the 25 percent tariff on imported steel and 10 percent tariff on aluminum,” explains Caponera.
+“While not all cars are imported from China, General Motors imports the Buick Envision crossover and will likely be raising the sticker price on that model.”
 Don’t miss these 34 secret car-buying tips your dealer won’t tell you.